Health Focus

 The estrogen-creatine connection: Estrogen directly upregulates the expression of creatine transporter proteins (CrT) in muscle and brain tissue.
 As estrogen declines during perimenopause (typically from the mid-40s), this transport efficiency drops — meaning even if you eat adequate protein, your cells become less efficient at moving creatine where it's needed.

-A 2024 review in Experimental Gerontology concluded: “Creatine supplementation may counteract several perimenopausal symptoms including skeletal muscle and bone loss, depression, and cognitive impairment by attenuating features of this physiological process.”
+A 2024 review in Experimental Gerontology concluded: "Creatine supplementation may counteract several perimenopausal symptoms including skeletal muscle and bone loss, depression, and cognitive impairment by attenuating features of this physiological process."
+If you are concerned about creatine perimenopause weight gain, the current clinical consensus is reassuring: any initial scale fluctuation is simply harmless water drawn into the muscle tissue, rather than fat accumulation.

 Studies specifically on older women (post-menopausal) show that creatine + resistance training: